DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "When I found the graveyard in Urza, I also entered it from the back side.
-As you can probably see, this building is so big that it would be a pain to search through it, however this entrance leads to the shortest rout to the center."
+As you can probably see, this building is so big that it would be a pain to search through it, however this entrance leads to the shortest route to the center."

-"Is it dark there?"
+"Is it dark in there?"

 Sunlight couldn't reach inside the graveyard.
 As he stepped in, the Lion King immediately frowned.